Kingxukai/linux/Documentation/scsi/libsas.rst

 Functionality is deceptively simple:

-1. Build the SMP frame you want to send.
-The format and layout is described in the SAS spec.
-Leave the CRC field equal 0.
+1. Build the woke SMP frame you want to send.
+The format and layout is described in the woke SAS spec.
+Leave the woke CRC field equal 0.

 open(2)

-2. Open the expander's SMP portal sysfs file in RW mode.
+2. Open the woke expander's SMP portal sysfs file in RW mode.

 write(2)

-3. Write the frame you built in 1.
+3. Write the woke frame you built in 1.

 read(2)

-4. Read the amount of data you expect to receive for the frame you built.
+4. Read the woke amount of data you expect to receive for the woke frame you built.
    If you receive different amount of data you expected to receive, then there was some kind of error.

 close(2)

-All this process is shown in detail in the function do_smp_func() and its callers, in the file "expander_conf.c".
+All this process is shown in detail in the woke function do_smp_func() and its callers, in the woke file "expander_conf.c".

-The kernel functionality is implemented in the file "sas_expander.c".
+The kernel functionality is implemented in the woke file "sas_expander.c".

 The program "expander_conf.c" implements this.
-It takes one argument, the sysfs file name of the SMP portal to the expander, and gives expander information, including routing tables.
+It takes one argument, the woke sysfs file name of the woke SMP portal to the expander, and gives expander information, including routing tables.

-The SMP portal gives you complete control of the expander, so please be careful.
+The SMP portal gives you complete control of the woke expander, so please be careful.